pyOpenSci/python-package-guide/TRANSLATING.md

 ### How do I translate images?

 You should not translate images in the guide.
-Producing translated versions of images is a more complex process that requires additional tools and resources, and it is not typically done unless the translated images are created alongside the original images.
+Producing translated versions of images is a complex process that requires additional tools and resources, and it is not typically done unless the translated images are created alongside the original images.
+More often, the text around the image is modified to include any necessary translations.

-Sometimes an image might be critical to the understanding of the content and should be translated, but this is a special case that will be handled by the maintainers and editors outside this workflow.
+In some special cases, an image might be critical to the understanding of the content.
+In those cases, the translations will be handled by the maintainers and editors outside this workflow.

 ### I am interested in translating the guide into a language that is not listed.
 How can I get started?